The foundations of spectral computations via the Solvability Complexity Index hierarchy: Classifications in the SCI Hierarchy

 \begin{remark}[The model of computation $\alpha$] The $\alpha$ in the superscript indicates the model of computation, which is described in \S \ref{SCI_Hierarchy}.
 For $\alpha = G$, the underlying algorithm is general and can use any tools at its disposal.
-The reader may think of a Blum--Shub--Smale (BSS) machine \cite{BCSS} or a Turing machine \cite{turing1937computable} with access to any oracle, although a general algorithm is even more powerful.
-However, for $\alpha = A$ this means that only arithmetic operations and comparisons are allowed.
+The reader may think of a Blum--Shub--Smale (BSS) machine \cite{BCSS} or a Turing machine \cite{turing1937computable} (a general algorithm is more powerful than either model).
+However, $\alpha = A$ means that only arithmetic operations and comparisons are allowed.
 In particular, if rational inputs are considered, the algorithm is a Turing machine, and in the case of real inputs, a BSS machine.
 Hence, a result of the form

 Indeed, a $\notin \Delta_k^G$ result is universal and holds for any model of computation.
-Moreover,
+Similarly,

-and similarly for the $\Pi_k$ and $\Sigma_k$ classes.
-The main results are sharp classification results in this hierarchy that are summarised in Table \ref{result_table}. \end{remark}
+Of course, these comments also hold for the $\Pi_k$ and $\Sigma_k$ classes.
+In this paper, we always prove lower bounds for $\alpha = G$ and upper bounds for $\alpha = A$ (Table \ref{result_table}).
+Hence, we combine the strongest forms of results in terms of models of computation. \end{remark}